Reimbursing UW Employees

 Training:

-- Job aid "EXP-J-03 How to Create Travel and Non-Travel Spend Authorizations and Expense Reports."
+- Job aid How to Create Travel and Non-Travel Spend Authorizations and Expense Reports (UW Employee reimbursements)

 All individuals seeking or approving reimbursements should be familiar with the below.

 - Documentation is required for every expense made on behalf of the University of Washington.
-Examples include receipts and invoices.
+Examples include receipts and bank statements.
 These documents support accounting and reconciliation best practice.

 - A receipt is a written acknowledgment of having received, or taken into one's possession, a specified amount of money, goods, etc. A receipt is not a confirmation notice or quote.